guillermoap/rails_outbox/README.md

 - USER_UPDATED
 - USER_DESTROYED

-This will live under `ActiveOutbox::Events` wherever you include the `Outboxable` concern.
+This will live under `RailsOutbox::Events` wherever you include the `Outboxable` concern.
 The intent is to define it under `Object` for non-namespaced models, as well as under each model namespace that is encountered.

 ### Custom Events
 If you want to persist a custom event other than the provided base events, you can do so.